A Millennium of Ministry

-The prominent City mason Joshua Marshall was responsible for the rebuilding of the church in 1670-74: his workshop may well have produced the relief, although the actual carver is unknown.
-The relief was much-deteriorated but has been conserved by Taylor Pearce studios, re-instated in the narthex and re-dedicated during the Fish Harvest Festival in 2010.
+The panel was probably produced in the workshop of prominent City mason Joshua Marshall, who was responsible for the rebuilding of the church in 1670-74.
+Weather and pollution took their toll, but the panel was conserved by Taylor Pearce Studios, re-instated in the narthex and re-dedicated during the Fish Harvest Festival in 2010.

 Renovation after the Great Fire

-The overall plans for restoring the City churches were famously orchestrated by Dr (later Sir) Christopher Wren, but it may have been the somewhat overlooked genius, Robert Hooke, who supervised the rebuilding of St Mary’s while Wren was concentrating on St Paul’s.
+Plans for rebuilding the City churches after the Great Fire were famously overseen by Dr (later Sir) Christopher Wren, but it may have been the overlooked genius Robert Hooke who supervised the rebuilding of St Mary-at-Hill while Wren was concentrating on St Paul’s.
 It is a matter of record that Hooke was responsible for building the internal wall under the tower, at the west end.
-The Fire had consumed the interior of the church leaving only parts of the walls and the brick work of the tower.
-Utilising the previous fabric as far as possible, the original north and south walls were reconstructed, but the building was extended a little to the east.
-An ornate main frontage of exposed stone was built on St Mary at Hill.
-There were three windows – mullioned and transomed.
-(The central window was blocked in 1767).
-The North and South windows were restored in Gothic style and doors retained in both walls.
-St Mary-at-Hill was one of the first churches rebuilt after the Fire, and was completed in 1677 at a cost of £3,980.
+The Great Fire had consumed the interior of the church leaving only parts of the walls and the brick work of the tower.
+Incorporating the previous fabric as far as possible, the original north and south walls were reconstructed and the building was extended a little to the east.
+An ornate main frontage of exposed stone was built on the St Mary at Hill street side, with three windows.
+(The central one was blocked in 1767).
+The north and south windows were restored in Gothic style and doors retained in both walls.
+St Mary-at-Hill was one of the first churches rebuilt after the fire, and was completed in 1677 at a cost of £3,980.

-At the turn of the 19th to 20th century, St Mary’s was under the lively and inspired ministry of Prebendary Wilson Carlile, founder of the Church Army, whose dedication and personal energy saw the building and the streets around filled with much joyful noise unto the Lord.
-Not everyone approved of fish porters and shop-girls eating their sandwiches, watching lantern shows and coming and going during meetings according to the shifts they were working.
-On Sundays, Carlile would lead a band around the streets himself, playing his trombone, drumming up custom for the next service in the Church.
-Frequent Organ Recitals and lusty singing were considered important during Carlile’s time here.
+At the end of the nineteenth century and in the early years of the century, St Mary-at-Hill was under the lively and inspired ministry of Prebendary Wilson Carlile, founder of the Church Army.
+His dedication and personal energy saw the building and the streets around filled with ‘much joyful noise unto the Lord’.
+Not everyone approved of fish porters and shop-girls in the church eating their sandwiches, watching lantern shows and coming and going during meetings according to their shifts at work.
+On Sundays, Carlile would himself lead a band around the streets, playing his trombone and drumming up custom for the next service in the church.
+Frequent organ recitals and hearty singing were considered important during Carlile’s time here.

-In the early 16th Century a famous choir of priests, lay clerks and boys, including Tallis and Mundy, sang elaborate daily services.
+In the early sixteenth century a famous choir of priests, lay clerks and boys, including Thomas Tallis and William Mundy, sang elaborate daily services in the church.
 St Mary-at-Hill boasts what has been described as one of the ten most important organs in the history of British organ building.
-Built by William Hill in 1848, it is the largest surviving example of his early work.
-Small changes were made to it in 1880 and in 1971.
-The organ was silenced by a fire in 1988 but restored by Mander Organs.
-It was re-dedicated in November 2002 in the presence of the Duke of Gloucester.
-Those who come to our weekly organ recitals are still welcome to eat their sandwiches and pop in and out depending on their lunch break.
+Built by William Hill in 1848, it is the largest surviving example of his early work, fully restored after fire damage in 1988.
+Those who come to our periodic lunchtime organ recitals are still welcome to eat their sandwiches and pop in and out depending on their lunch break.
+Find out more about the church’s musical heritage here.

-The October Festival of the Sea is a tradition still maintained at St Mary’s in Billingsgate.
-Instead of the more usual fruit and vegetable harvest, we celebrate the Fish Harvest.
-Our regular St Botolph’s Day (17th June) reception with music for a summer’s evening retains a link to the ancient local church of St Botolph, lost in 1666.
+The October Festival of the Sea is a tradition still maintained at St Mary-at-Hill.
+Instead of the more usual fruit and vegetable harvest, we celebrate our links to Billingsgate’s Fish Market with a Fish Harvest.
+Over the years, this annual celebration has provided the opportunity for new choral works to be composed for inclusion in the Festival service.